sDutkiewicz/photo_mark/README.md

 - The `tkinter` library for the GUI components.
 - The Python Imaging Library (PIL) for image processing capabilities.

+## Author

+This project was created by Stanisław Dutkiewicz.

 Thank you for using the Watermark App!